pdebelak/peterdebelak.com/_posts/2016-09-28-generating-streams-using-stream-resource-in-elixir.md

 One thing to note is that instead of returning `{[next], acc}` from `next_fun` returning `{:halt, acc}` indicates the end of the stream.

-The basic logic is to use `spawn_link` to start a long running process for each item in the list that will `send` the result back to this process.
+The basic logic is to use `Task.start_link` to start a long running process for each item in the list that will `send` the result back to this process.
 Then, it starts a stream that waits to `receive` a message from those long running processes.
 Once it has received as many messages as there were items in the list